 Make sure you check out our “How to Stay in Shape While Travelling” guide for tips on how to stay fit outside of your hotel room too.

 Oh, what’s that?
 You want to do some exercises in your hotel room but you’re not sure what to do?

-Whenever I create a workout, I always aim for a complete full body routine that will build muscle, burn fat, and also exercise my your heart.
+Whenever I do a workout, I always aim for a complete full-body routine that will build muscle, burn fat, and also exercise my heart.

 I hit four types of exercises for my routines: